Guide to sightseeing and attractions what to do in the city of Liege, Belgium

 General Info to Visit Liege

 Geographic situation: Major Walloon city in Eastern Belgium and municipality and the capital of the Belgian province of Liège.
-Liège ranks as the third most populous urban area in Belgium, after Brussels and Antwerp.
+Liège ranks as Belgium’s third most populous urban area, after Brussels and Antwerp.

 Language: French.
 English is spoken as well.